History, tourist information, and nearby accommodation

 The new owner was Sir Thomas Erskine, a childhood friend of James VI.
 James named his old friend the first Earl of Kellie in 1619, but even before then Erskine was able to play host to the king when he returned to Scotland for the only time in 1617.

 The Jacobite Earls

-Another Lorimer to leave his mark on Kellie was Hew's father, Sir Robert Lorimer (1864-1920), who became a prominent architct.
+Another Lorimer to leave his mark on Kellie was Hew's father, Sir Robert Lorimer (1864-1920), who became a prominent architect.
 At the age of just 16, Robert laid out the wonderful gardens that surround the house.
-He also helped restore the 17th century plaster ceilings and the painted panelling, and designed new furniture for the house.
+He also helped restore the 17th-century plaster ceilings and the painted panelling and designed new furniture for the house.
 Sir Robert was responsible for the summerhouse in the garden, where you will find a display in the history of the garden.